OpenAPITools/openapi-generator/samples/openapi3/client/petstore/php/SwaggerClient-php/docs/Api/UserApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$username = "username_example"; // string | The name that needs to be fetched.
+$username = 'username_example'; // string | The name that needs to be fetched.
 Use user1 for testing.

 try {
     $result = $apiInstance->getUserByName($username);